citp/privacy-policy-historical/s/sh/sho/shockwave.com.md

 **Receipt of Communications; Opt-Out.**

-If you would prefer not to receive marketing or promotional e-mails from us that may relate, for example, to new services or offerings, you may opt-out of receiving these communications - [CONTACT US](mailto:privacy@defymedia.com?subject=Site%20Personal%20Information%20Request) to (i) deregister your account; or (ii) change or edit your preferences.
+If you would prefer not to receive marketing or promotional e-mails from us that may relate, for example, to new services or offerings, you may opt-out of receiving these communications - [CONTACT US](https://shockwavehelp.zendesk.com/hc/en-us/requests/new) to (i) deregister your account; or (ii) change or edit your preferences.
 You may also use the opt-out mechanism that is contained in an email.

-If you would like to opt-out of receiving marketing or promotional postal mail from us, please [CONTACT US](mailto:privacy@defymedia.com?subject=Site%20Personal%20Information%20Request) or let us know in writing via letter addressed to: Attn: Privacy, DEFY Media, LLC 366 5th Avenue, 4th Floor, New York, NY 10001.
+If you would like to opt-out of receiving marketing or promotional postal mail from us, please [CONTACT US](https://shockwavehelp.zendesk.com/hc/en-us/requests/new) or let us know in writing via letter addressed to: Attn: Privacy, Addicting Games, Inc. 366 5th Avenue, 4th Floor, New York, NY 10001.
 For all postal mail opt-out requests, please include your name, street address, city, state, and zip code.
 We cannot accept postal mail opt-out requests via telephone or facsimile, nor will we be responsible for notices that are not labeled or sent properly or lack complete information.
 Please note that we may require up to sixty (60) days to fully remove your postal mail information from our mailings.

 Following your opt-out, please be aware that we, or our Affiliates, may continue to contact you via email or postal mail for administrative or informational purposes, including, but not limited to, follow-up messages regarding the administration of your account, any services, features or functions you have affirmatively enrolled in or registered to use, any promotions or sweepstakes you have participated in or have entered, goods, services or products you have ordered or other transactions you have undertaken on the Site.